Fragile ceasefire appears to hold between Israel and Iran. Trump vents frustration with both sides

 Breakthrough announced after hostilities spread

-Netanyahu said Israel agreed to a bilateral ceasefire with Iran, in coordination with Trump, after the country achieved all of its war goals, including removing the threat of Iran’s nuclear and ballistic missile programs.
+Netanyahu said Israel agreed to the ceasefire with Iran, in coordination with Trump, after the country achieved all of its war goals, including removing the threat of Iran’s nuclear and ballistic missile programs.

+In a televised statement, Netanyahu said late Tuesday that Israel’s war had brought Iran’s nuclear program “to ruin” in a historic victory.

+Israel took out top generals and nuclear scientists and destroyed nuclear facilities in Natanz, Isfahan and the Arak heavy water reactor, Netanyahu said.
+He thanked Trump for his help.

 It’s unclear what role Ayatollah Ali Khamenei, Iran’s leader, played in the talks.
 He said earlier on social media that he would not surrender.